-- //10.25.14.91/common_snapshot_repository_cifs - This is the CIFS network share we are connecting to, in this example it is located on a Windows 2016 server - /common_snapshot_repository - This is the location on the Nagios Log Server instance where the CIFS share is mounted to - This location needs to be the SAME on ALL Nagios Log Server instances - cifs - This tells Linux that the network location is CIFS based - rw,username=snapshot_user,password=Str0ngP@ssw0rd,uid=1001,gid=1001,file_mode=0770,dir_mode=0770 - These are the specific options required, broken down as: - o rw - Mount with read/write permission - username=snapshot_user and password=Str0ngP@ssw0rd - This is the username and password required to access the CIFS share.
+- //10.25.14.91/common snapshot repository cifs - This the CIFS network share I am connecting to, in this example it is located on a Windows 2016 server - /common snapshot repository - This is the location on the Nagios Log Server instance where the CIFS share is mounted to - This location needs to be the SAME on ALL Nagios Log Server instances - cifs - This tells Linux that the network location is CIFS based - rw,username=snapshot\user,password=Str0ngP@ssw0rd,uid=1001,gid=1001,file\mode=0770,dir mode=0770

+- This are the specific options required, broken down as:

+- o rw

+- Mount with read/write permission

+- o username=snapshot user and password=StrOngP@sswOrd

+- This is the username and password required to access the CIFS share.
 In this example it is located on a Windows 2016 server and this user account is an active directory account.
 This example highlights that the CIFS server doesn't specifically require an account called nagios.

 - o uid=1001

 - The user id for the nagios user on this Nagios Log Server instance

 - o gid=1001

 - The group id for the nagios group on this Nagios Log Server instance

-- o file_mode=0770,dir_mode=0770
+- o file mode=0770,dir mode=0770

-- This defines the permissions that will be used for files and directories.
+- This defines the permissions that will be use for files and directories.
 0770 stands for:

 - User: read, write, execute

 - Group: read, write, execute

 - Other: no permission

-- 00
+- 0 0

 - These values are for the dump and pass settings, they are not explained in this documentation